furkanaysavki/A101-Bootcamp/README.md

 # Week 1

 What is JavaScript and TypeScript, What are the differences between JavaScript and TypeScript.
+How to create server with Nodejs

 # Week 2